ptv-logistics/xserverjs/boilerplate/xmap-1/README.md

 [Demo Leaflet 0.7](https://ptv-logistics.github.io/xserverjs/boilerplate/xmap-1/Leaflet.0.7.html)

 The recommended configuration for xMapServer-1 is the use of the WMS adapter.
-For this purpose xserverjs contains the library `NonTiledLayer.js` which you can add to your project:
+For this purpose we provide the library [Leaflet.NonTiledLayer](https://www.npmjs.com/package/leaflet.nontiledlayer), which you can add to your project:

 ```javascript
 <script src="https://unpkg.com/leaflet@1.0.3/dist/leaflet.js"></script>